josephg/egwalker-paper/reg-text.typ

 1. We initialise a new internal state corresponding to version $V_"crit"$.
 Since we do not know the the document state at this version, we start with a single placeholder record representing the unknown document content.
 2. We update the internal state by replaying events from $V_"crit"$ to $V_"curr"$, but we do not output transformed operations during this stage.
-3. Finally, we replay the new event $e_"new"$ and output the transformed operation.
-If we received a batch of new events, we replay them in topologically sorted order.
+3. Finally, we apply the new event $e_"new"$ and output the transformed operation.
+If we received a batch of new events, we apply them in topologically sorted order.

 The placeholder record we start with in step 1 represents the range of indexes $[0, infinity]$ of the document state at $V_"crit"$ (we do not know the length of the document at that version, but we can still have a placeholder for arbitrarily many indexes).
 Placeholders are counted as the number of characters they represent in the order statistic tree construction, and they have the same length in both the prepare and the effect versions.